LJM-1997/NCOMMS-24-15301-T/AI-assisted absorbance prediction/README.md

-# Source Code of AI-assisted absorbance prediction
+# Source Code and dataset of AI-assisted absorbance prediction

 This repository (i.e., repository **No. 1**) provides the source code related to the section **'AI-assisted absorbance prediction and ultra-high-throughput photocatalytic screening'**.